Accessibility and Disability Resources

 Emotional Support Animal Policy

-Azusa Pacific University is committed to accommodating students with a documented disability who also require the use of an emotional support animal to assist them with managing or alleviating symptoms of their disability.
-Animals are generally not allowed to accompany students in all public areas of APU as a service animal is allowed, but an ESA animal may reside in campus housing with an accommodation through Accessibility Services.
+Azusa Pacific University is committed to accommodating students with a documented disability who also require the use of an emotional support (ES) animal to assist them with managing or alleviating symptoms of their disability.
+ES animals are generally not allowed to accompany students in public areas of APU as a service animal is allowed, but an ES animal may reside in campus housing with an accommodation through Accessibility Services.
 Read our Emotional Support Animal Policy (PDF) to learn more.